 One previously recorded archaeological site was revisited, and no new archaeological sites were identified.
 TCS staff with the Lower and Upper Sioux Community THPOs recorded and documented three culturally sensitive areas of tribal concern that are currently unevaluated for the NRHP.
 The full assessment details of these areas are on file with the Tribal Historic Preservation Offices.
 Brief descriptions are provided below.
 At this time, no archaeological site forms for any of the areas of tribal concern were submitted to the Minnesota OSA.
-These areas of tribal concern are considered potential traditional cultural properties, but by definition are not considered archaeological sites, as no physical archaeological evidence of a site was found during the survey at these locations.
-In addition, during the archaeological survey for the Project, a possible stone tool was found and collected for further evaluation at In Situ's lab.
+These areas of tribal concern are considered potential traditional cultural properties, but by definition are not considered archaeological sites, as no physical archaeological survey for the Project, a possible stone tool was found and collected for further evaluation at In Situ's lab.
 After further analysis of the stone by In Situ staff, it was found that it was not an artifact, as it lacked any evidence of intentional human alteration or interaction, and no further work was necessary for the potential find.